scuzzydude/asimov/asimov.md

 One day, when I'm old, some kid who shares my fascination with science fiction, space exploration, Led Zeppelin, and the Houston Rockets will find me, because I'll be a fellow member of the scootage.
 We'll talk about the way things used to be and compare the genius of his day with the genius of mine.

-"Yo, old man, is Bonham what they called those big ass computers that used to fill an entire a room, 1back before Saint Jobs invented the Mac?
+"Yo, old man, is Bonham what they called those big ass computers that used to fill an entire a room, back before Saint Jobs invented the Mac?
 Is that how they used to lay down a beat back in the day?"

 "Yeah, kid.
 That's about right.
 Except Bonham filled stadiums.
 Big stadiums, all over the world."